-- Capitalized terms are defined in the affidavit of Atef Salama sworn March 8, 2022 (the "Salama March 2022 Affidavit"). - 3.
-Since the last extension made on December 14, 2021, EGR has notably: - a. won its motion in Tax Court requesting that CRA comply with its obligations to list and disclose all documents relevant to any matter in question between the parties in the Tax Litigation, confirming that CRA's disclosure until then had been tainted with serious deficiencies. - continued operating its business in accordance with the court's orders and the Protocol, while complying with COVID-19 legal requirements and best practices. - c. continued managing the Tax Litigation. - 4.
+- Capitalized terms are defined in the affidavit of Atef Salama sworn June 8, 2022 (the "Salama June 2022 Affidavit"). - 3.
+Since the last extension made on March 11, 2021, EGR has notably: - a. received and begun reviewing approximately 32,000 documents from CRA after winning its disclosure motion in Tax Court. - b. obtained an order from the Tax Court setting out a timetable for the Tax Litigation. - c. continued operating its business in accordance with the court's orders and the Protocol, while complying with COVID-19 legal requirements and best practices. - d. continued managing the Tax Litigation. - 4.
 EGR will be able to support its operations, the Tax Litigation, the herein proceeding and the Protocol for the duration of the extension sought. - 5.
-The Applicant has acted, is acting and will continue to act in good faith and with due diligence, and the sought extension is appropriate, as more fully appears from the Salama March 2022 Affidavit. - 6.
-The activities of the Monitor were reported to the court and stakeholders in the Seventh and Eighth Reports.
-Such activities are appropriate, commercially reasonable, and conducted in the best interest of stakeholders.
-The Monitor's and its counsel's fees and disbursements are proportionate, fair and reasonable, and supported by the Fee Affidavits.

-- 7. CCAA s.
+The Applicant has acted, is acting and will continue to act in good faith and with due diligence, and the sought extension is appropriate, as more fully appears from the Salama June 2022 Affidavit. - 6.
+The activities of the Monitor were reported to the court and stakeholders in the Ninth Report and are appropriate, commercially reasonable, and conducted in the best interest of stakeholders. - 7.
+CCAA s.
 11, 11.02, 11.03, 11.09, and 18.6. - 8.
 Ontario Rules of Civil Procedure, R.R.O.
 1990, Reg.
 194, rules 2.03 and 3.02. - 9.
 Such other and further grounds as counsel may advise and the court permit.